- How is Waldenstrom macroglobulinemia treated?

 General information about treatment

 Once Waldenstrom macroglobulinemia (WM) has been diagnosed, your cancer care team will discuss your treatment options with you.
 Your options may be affected by factors such as your age and general health and the type of symptoms you are having.

 Not everyone with WM needs to be treated right away.
-People who do not have serious or bothersome symptoms can often be watched closely, with treatment starting at a later time if it is needed (see “When to treat people with Waldenstrom macroglobulinemia”).
+People who don’t have serious or bothersome symptoms can often be watched closely, and then treated later if needed (see “When to treat people with Waldenstrom macroglobulinemia”).

-If treatment is needed, there are several types that can be used for WM:
+If treatment is needed for WM, several types can be used: